akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ![](./images/14.png "")

-To make your Oracle Cloud Infrastructure hosted zone accessible through the internet, you must delegate your domain with your domain's registrar. to do that-
+To make your Oracle Cloud Infrastructure hosted zone accessible through the internet, you must delegate your domain with your domain's registrar. to do that:

 Open the navigation menu.
 Under Core Infrastructure, go to Networking and click DNS Zone Management.
 Click the Zone Name for the zone you want to delegate.